The aim of the

 Now that we have filtered our traits and species of interest we need

-to filter the sites, that contain enough species for which the traits
+to filter the sites that contain enough species for which the traits are

 fb_filter_sites_by_trait_coverage()